 Light: Very sunny conditions, with hours of direct sunlight every day.

-Water: Astrophytums like dry conditions, with sporadic watering in the summer and then a dry winter.
+Water: Astrophytums like dry conditions with sporadic watering in the summer and then a dry winter.
 During the growing season, water infrequently.

-Temperature: They like hot temperatures above 70 ˚F (21 ˚C) during the summer and then prefer cooler, more temperate winters.
+Temperature: They like hot temperatures above 70 ˚F (21 ˚C) during the summer and prefer cooler, more temperate winters.

-Fertilizer: Fertilize during the growing season with a balanced, diluted fertilizer like a 20-20-20 mixed into their water.
+Fertilizer: Fertilize with a balanced, diluted fertilizer like a 20-20-20 mixed into their water during the growing season.

 Repot regularly to help them develop.
 Astrophytums should be repotted at the beginning of the growing season for best results, allowing them to grow into the impressive specimens for which the genus is known.
-Protect your hands before repotting due to their stiff spikes and lift the plant out all at once, then replace in a larger pot and backfill with soil.
-Don’t overwater or overfeed newly repotted cacti, as disturbances can be hard on them.
+Protect your hands before repotting due to their stiff spikes.
+Lift the plant out at once, then replace it in a larger pot and backfill it with soil.
+Do not overwater or overfeed newly repotted cacti, as disturbances can be hard on them.